ericzhou919/Design-Pattern/src/main/java/design_pattern/design_pattern/Creational/AbstractFactory/README.md

         System.out.println("This is the Beef Rice!");
     }
 }
-public class BeefRice implements Rice {
+public class BeefNoodles implements Noodles {
     @Override
     public void getDescription() {
-        System.out.println("This is the Beef Rice!");
+        System.out.println("This is the Beef Noodles!");
     }
 }